ubabar123/dart-server-sdk/CONTRIBUTING.md

      ```

 6. **Open a Pull Request**:
-   - Go to the repository on GitHub.
+   - Navigate to the repository on GitHub.
    - Open a pull request targeting the `qa` branch.
    - Provide a clear title and description summarizing your changes, including:
      - The problem your changes solve.
      - The approach you used.
      - Links to relevant issues or discussions (e.g., `Closes #123`).

+### **Notes**:

+- Ensure your branch passes all tests and validations before creating a PR.
+- If you encounter issues during the sign-off process, check your DCO compliance or consult the contributing guidelines.

 ---